BitPoet/InlineCompleteTinyMCE/README.md

 You can have multiple autocompleters in one editor.
 Each autocompleter is called an "action" in the context of this module.

 The module ships with two pre-built actions:
-- InlineCompleteTinyMCEActionHannaCode
+- **InlineCompleteTinyMCEActionHannaCode:**
   Autocomplete for Hanna Codes configured in this system, start typing "[[" followed by the starting letters of the Hanna Code, then select from the list.
-- InlineCompleteTinyMCEActionUsers
+- **InlineCompleteTinyMCEActionUsers:**
   Add links to user profiles or user emails by typing "@" and the starting letters of the user's name, then select from the list.
   By default, a plain list is shown, but you can optionally enable profile pictures in the list.
-- InlineCompleteTinyMCEActionPages
+- **InlineCompleteTinyMCEActionPages**
-  Configure a selector in the field settings.
+  Configure a pages selector in the field settings.
 The autocompleter then retrieves a list of pages matching the selector (use {filter} as a placeholder).
   You can also configure the trigger character.
+If you have image fields on selectable pages, you can enable preview images and select which image fields should be used as the source for the preview image.
+The first image found will be included in the dropdown as a thumbnail.

 You can program your own action modules.
 They need to inherit from InlineCompleteTinyMCEAction and implement the following methods:
 - init()